 The program was betaworks’ first accelerator and sparked the creation of the camp program--a series of thematically-driven accelerators for startups building products in fronteir technologies.
 Since botcamp, betaworks has continued to run camp programs whose themes reflect the areas on which we are most focused and that evolve with our investment theses.

-We are excited to announce botcamp, a new program at betaworks to help you build your bot and bot business.
-At betaworks we are seeing conversational interfaces becoming the new mobile design paradigm.
-We have been building, investing, and researching this area for some time, all reinforced and highlighted in the notifications work we did last fall.
+At betaworks we have seen conversational interfaces become a new mobile design paradigm.
+We have been building, investing, and researching this area for some time, all reinforced and highlighted in the notifications work we did in the fall of 2015.
 From Poncho, a messaging based weather service, to GIPHY bot in Slack, to the Digg news search bot, chat bots are establishing the most convenient way to interact with the services and media you love.
-Together with our partners, we aim to accelerate the bot ecosystem.
+Together with our partners, we aim to continue to accelerate the bot ecosystem.

 What is botcamp?

-Botcamp is a ten-week program for a select group of bot builders that begins July 11th and concludes in September.
-During that time you’ll have access to some of the smartest thinkers about chatbots, conversational interfaces, and AI.
-The betaworks team, along with industry partners, will work with you on product, platform integration, data science, branding and fundraising.
-You’ll also have access to bot building tools such as Howdy and Dexter.
-Betaworks will help integrate into messaging platforms by having mentors from Twitter, Slack, Facebook, Amazon Alexa, Line, and Kik.
+Botcamp is an eleven-week program for a select group of bot builders that began in July, 2016 and concluded in September 2016.
+During that time participating companies worked with betaworks and leading thinkers on chatbots, conversational interfaces, and AI.
+The betaworks team, along with industry partners, work with the teams on product, platform integration, data science, branding, and fundraising.

 8% of common stock in each company is allocated to betaworks.
 A $200,000 uncapped, SAFE note with a 25% discount is offered to all botcamp companies.
 Each company selected into botcamp gets: